 Blythe Adamson, PhD, MPH

 Tools and skills used: I code in R, Python, C++, Stata, Visual Basic, and JSON.
-Mathematical modeling methods include dynamic transmission, Markov, decision trees, machine learning, natural language processing (NLP), discrete event simulation, Monte Carlo probabilistic sensitivity analyses.
+Mathematical modeling methods include dynamic transmission, Markov, decision trees, machine learning, natural language processing (NLP), discrete event simulation, and Monte Carlo probabilistic sensitivity analyses.

-PhD in pharmaceutical science from The Comparative Health Outcomes, Policy & Economics (CHOICE) Institute at the University of Washington mentored by Professor Emeritus Lou Garrison.
-Epidemiology master of public health (MPH) mentored by James Kublin and Peter Gilbert at the University of Washington.
+Training: I have a PhD in pharmaceutical science and health economics from The Comparative Health Outcomes, Policy & Economics (CHOICE) Institute at the University of Washington, advised by Professor Emeritus Louis Garrison, and a masters in public health (MPH) in epidemiology, advised by Drs.
+James Kublin and Peter Gilbert at the University of Washington.

-- Publications and Google Scholar Citations
+- Publications and Google Scholar profile

-- Honors and awards
+- Press, honors and awards

-- Background in one-pager resume and full CV
+- LinkedIn, short resume, and full CV

 High resolution headshot alternative – download here